tho15/advanced-lane-lines/writeup_template.md

 ###Overview

-The goal of this project is to identify lane lines from road mages taking from camera using tradictional computer vision techniques.
+The goal of this project is to identify lane lines from road images using tradictional computer vision techniques.
 The steps to identify lane lines from image are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.